Trustwise Launches the First Trust Layer for Agentic & Generative AI - LEARN MORE

 “Developers aren’t just securing text anymore, they’re securing actions,” said Matthew Barker, head of AI research at Trustwise.
 “That demands real-time controls that help both developers and security teams monitor how agents think, decide, and act.
 Harmony AI acts as a runtime shield, enforcing security and control directly in the decision loop and preventing drift before agents go off course.”

-Harmony AI Shields are powered by the proprietary Trustwise AI-SPM Engine, combining industry-specific red-teaming datasets, tuned small language models (SLMs) engineered for low-latency performance, synthetic personas, and more than 1,100 mapped controls from OWASP, ISO, NIST, and the EU AI Act.
+Harmony AI Shields are powered by the proprietary Trustwise Agentic SPM Engine, combining industry-specific red-teaming datasets, tuned small language models (SLMs) engineered for low-latency performance, synthetic personas, and more than 1,100 mapped controls from OWASP, ISO, NIST, and the EU AI Act.

 Award-Winning Technology